 Skull flower tattoos for men are a great way to add some color to your tattoo.
-Tattoos of this style come in many different designs, and can be tattooed on the arm, leg, chest or back.
+Tattoos of this style come in many different designs and can be tattooed on the arm, leg, chest, or back.
 Because skulls are a symbol of death, these tattoos often carry a deep meaning that is important to the wearer.
 The floral elements can have just as much meaning, but they also add a beautiful accent to the overall design, making this style a popular choice among men and women.

 23. Realistic Skull Tattoo

 Realistic skull tattoos for men are another great option if you want something unique and detailed.
 These types of tattoos are commonly seen on bikers and other guys who like to hang out at bars or clubs.
 They often feature skulls that look as though they were taken from actual human skulls.
-These types of designs can range from simple to very detailed, depending on what type of look you want to achieve with your tattoo.
+These types of designs can range from simple to very detailed, depending on the type of look you want to achieve with your tattoo.

 24. Leg Skull Tattoo

-Leg skull tattoos have come in and out of style over the years, but they’re always still pretty cool.
+Leg skull tattoos have come in and out of style over the years, but they’re always pretty cool.
 There’s something ruggedly masculine about this tattoo, which makes it a great choice for guys.
 Leg tattoos can be painful, so proceed with caution when choosing your placement.

 25. Death Skull Tattoo

 A death skull tattoo is another popular option among men.
 This particular design features a human skull that has been bleached white.
-The design usually includes some type of writing, such as “death” or “RIP” next to it.
+The design usually includes some type of writing, such as “death” or “RIP,” next to it.
 This particular design is often used by those who have lost someone close to them or want to commemorate someone who has passed away recently.